RalucaPI/Website-for-animals-products/README.md

 # Website-for-animals-products
- An ecommerce website made with React.js, Firebase, Three, R3F and GSAP
+ An ecommerce website made with React.js, Firebase,CSS, Three, R3F and GSAP